zaksabeast/PokemonRNGGuides/guides/Ruby and Sapphire/RSE Wild RNG - Dry Battery Emulator.md

 Find a target, go to the place and save.

-With PokeFinder, just select the route and hit the criterias you want.
+With PokeFinder (Gen 3 => Wild), just select the route and hit the criterias you want.
 For Ruby / Sapphire it's method H-1, for Emerald, it's method H-2 (you can still hit alternate spreads) once you've your target

 Launch vba, do REGULAR save states.
 Once close to your frame do a calibration :